A couple of weeks ago, parents, community

 Another class had an animated discussion about the environment they would like to be surrounded by: it would be safe and nice and supportive.
 Girls could come together and have fun and be safe at “Sisterhood House.”

-Some younger classes thought everything would be easier if everyone could work a little hard on getting along, that nobody should have to live in fear of violence.
-They worked together to create the art installation “Wings of Peace.”
+everyone could work a little hard on getting along, that nobody should have to live

 Another class focused on the positive with “We Rise Like the Sun.”
 These pieces depict the positive point of view they want people to have of the Dunbar community.

 We needed a place for community members to share their thoughts.
 Students had recently been taught by art instructor Ms. Elizabeth about pop artist Keith Haring.
 Students learned Haring often used his art to generate activism and awareness about social themes.
 The decision to use Haring’s iconic figures as the vision boards for the event seemed destined.
-The result was colorful visual representation of the hopes for the community, and actions leading to the changes they want to see.
+The result was a colorful visual representation of the hopes for the community, and actions leading to the changes they want to see.

 Teens explained to guests at the event that topics corresponded with different colored post-it notes, and included a write-in option.
 And the community spoke.
 The results: